Serviced Accommodation Regulations & rules

 Property owners must ensure that the intended use of their property is in compliance with local land-use and zoning laws, which may restrict the number of days a property can be used for short-term rentals or the type of accommodation that can be offered.

-Many regions require serviced accommodation providers to maintain detailed records of their guests, including their personal information and the duration of their stay.
+Many regions require serviced accommodation providers to maintain detailed records of their guests under UK lodging regulations, including their personal information and the duration of their stay.
 This information may need to be made available to the relevant authorities upon request, do not worry if this feels like a lot of paper work, all channel management software platforms which are essential in running a serviced accommodation business will keep a record for you and store it for you to access at anytime, it will also have all the information you will need.

 Serviced Accommodation Tax & VAT